istio/istio.io/content/en/blog/2020/dns-proxy/index.md

 DNS setup for pods.
-When your application starts a DNS lookup for `productpage.ns1.svc.cluster.local`, it appends the DNS search namespaces in `/etc/resolv.conf` (e.g., `ns1.svc.cluster.local`) as part of the DNS query, before querying the host as is.
+When your application starts a DNS lookup for `productpage.ns1.svc.cluster.local`, it appends the DNS search namespaces in `/etc/resolv.conf` (e.g., `ns1.svc.cluster.local`) as part of the DNS query, before querying the host as-is.
 As a result, the first DNS query that is actually sent out will look like `productpage.ns1.svc.cluster.local.ns1.svc.cluster.local`, which will inevitably fail DNS resolution when Istio is not involved.
 If your